emberjs/rfcs/text/0649-deprecation-staging.md

    Available deprecations are enabled by default in addons, but not in apps.
    This is explained in more detail later.

-2. **Required**: Required is the final stage for deprecations.
-Deprecations should be moved into Required after the replacement APIs have moved into Recommended in the RFC process, and there is generally high confidence that the addon ecosystem has absorbed the deprecation for the most part.
+2. **Enabled**: Enabled is the final stage for deprecations.
+Deprecations should be moved into Enabled after the replacement APIs have moved into Recommended in the RFC process, and there is generally high confidence that the addon ecosystem has absorbed the deprecation for the most part.
-   Required deprecations cannot be disabled.
+   Enabled deprecations cannot be disabled.

 Deprecations will progress through these stages linearly.
 In the future, more stages could be added, but the progression will remain linear.
 Deprecations that